 The high number of simulations that failed to be estimated rebuilt by the eliminated data scenario highlighted the importance of continued data collection during rebuilding.
 In the absence of new data, the first and subsequent assessments are entirely dependent on the quality of the historical data to inform parameter estimates.
 The simulations that failed to be estimated rebuilt were driven by negatively biased estimates of steepness at the time of the first assessment.
-Estimating a stock less productive than the true population resulted in reduced estimates of spawning biomass and relative spawning biomass with assessment setting harvest at levels well below the true overfishing level.
-The reduced harvest allowed the operating model to rebuild to or above the target biomass.
-However, in the absence of new informative data, the estimation method was unable to detect the correct stock size.
+Estimating a stock less productive than the true population resulted in reduced estimates of spawning biomass and relative spawning biomass, with assessment setting harvest at levels well below the true ABC.
+The reduced harvest allowed the population in the operating model to rebuild to or above the target biomass.
+However, in the absence of new (and informative_ data, the estimation method was unable to detect the correct stock size.
 The operating model population represented a two-way trend of abundance (decline and increase in biomass) which previous studies have found informative in estimating steepness (Magnusson and Hilborn, 2007; Conn et al., 2010).
-This work showed that a one-way trip with limited data may not to be adequate to correctly estimate steepness, but the inclusion of even limited data can with contrast in stock size can improve the estimation of steepness even if the initial assessment produced a poor estimate of steepness.
+This work showed that a one-way trip with limited data may not to be adequate to correctly estimate steepness, but the inclusion of even limited data can, with contrast in stock size, improve the estimation of steepness even if the initial assessment produced a poor estimate of steepness.

 The general trend in results when the operating model included time-varying natural mortality and fishery selectivity were similar to the time-invariant case, although the estimates were more variable across all data scenarios.
 The estimation method assumed a single natural mortality across all years equal to the mean value which was used to generate the autocorrelated annual deviations in the operating model.
-This setup was a strategic choice which allowed variation in the composition data that the estimation method would not be able to account for, but would not be anticipated to result in strongly biased estimates due to misspecification.
-The process of time-varying natural mortality is likely more complex with extended periods of high or low natural mortality based upon external factors (e.g. predator abundance, climate conditions) which could result in strong biases in estimated quantities if not accounted for in an assessment (Johnson et al. 2014).
+This setup was a strategic choice that allowed variation in the composition data that the estimation method would not be able to account for, but would not be anticipated to result in strongly biased estimates due to model misspecification.
+Time-varying natural mortality is likely more complex with extended periods of high or low natural mortality based upon external factors (e.g. predator abundance, climate conditions), which could result in large biases in estimated quantities if not accounted for in an assessment (Johnson et al. 2014).